-Australian Opal is hydrated form of silica which has a glassy look.
+Australian Opal is a hydrated form of silica which has a glassy look.
 Depending on the way that the microscopic silica spheres are stacked, and the voids that form, many different colours and depths can be seen when light enters and refracts inside the stones.
 Some opal is formed inside, or attached to ironstone.
 This is commonly known as boulder opal.
 Sometimes the silica spheres can compact so tightly that no light can refract inside.
 This creates a form of opal known as ‘potch’ which is low grade opal, usually dark blue to black in colour.
-When silica spheres stack loosely on to , light is able to refract and bounce back off the potch background, shining with amazing colours.
+When silica spheres stack loosely, light is able to refract and bounce back off the potch background, shining with amazing colours.
 This is known as black opal, and is what has made the mining town of Lightning Ridge famous.
-When the spheres are stacked loosely, with know boulder or potch background, it forms opal known as crystal opal.
+When the spheres are stacked loosely, without a boulder or potch background, it forms opal known as crystal opal.
 Practically speaking, it makes little difference what is on the back of the stone or what the body tone of the stone is, even though there is a conception that Black opals are the most valuable.

 Australian Opal flashes all colours of the visible spectrum.
 This will easily mesmerise any fortunate onlooker searching for the piece that will resonate with them.
 The stunning changes in pattern and colour as one moves the stone around is known as ‘the play of colour’.